HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    cray-kfabric-kmp-default
    ```

+6. (Optional) Install kdreg2 as an additional memory cache monitor.
+   See [Install kdreg2](kdreg2_install.md#install-procedure) for more information.

-6. Create or update image.
+7. Create or update image.

    SHS does not support installing software as a single command on HPCM systems with `cm image create` with the COS 3.0 and later.
    Installation of SHS with COS and the GPU sub-products must be performed as a series of steps.
 SHS requires that COS and GPU software provided by the COS and USS products must be installed prior to installing SHS.